 While a first DUI offense may be punished by a temporarily suspended driver’s license, the more severe punishment, for multiple offenders and DUI related felonies, is having your Illinois driver’s license revoked.
 Even though it sounds final, there are ways to regain your driving privileges, especially if you are willing to make changes and take the necessary steps.
 John M. Quinn & Associates, Ltd. can help you throughout the process of recovering your IL revoked drivers’ license privileges.

-For individuals who do not have alternative means of transportation to attend a job, school, or medical treatment, it is possible to regain limited driving privileges, even if your Illinois driver’s license was revoked.
+For individuals who do not have alternative means of transportation to attend a job, school, or medical treatment, it is possible to regain limited driving privileges, even if your Illinois driver’s license was revoked and you are not eligible for a probationary permit.
 You may be given a permit that allows you to drive only certain routes at certain times.
 For more information about IL hardship driver’s licenses, feel free to call us today.

 Handling the paperwork and complexities of the hearing when it comes to a revoked Illinois driver’s license can be overwhelming.
 If you would like the assistance of an experienced firm, contact John M Quinn & Associates to schedule your FREE 30 minute phone consultation today.

-Please follow the links if you would like more information on: IL DUI suspended license, IL hardship drivers license, or IL drivers license reinstatement.
+Please follow the links if you would like more information on: IL DUI suspended license, IL hardship restricted driving permit, IL probationary permits, or IL drivers license reinstatement.

 At John M. Quinn & Associates, Ltd., we will do our best to provide you with quality representation so you can get your life back in order after having your Illinois license revoked.
 The process of reinstatement is long and complicated, and one false step could lead to denial.
 We go over every aspect of your case to ensure that you have the absolute best shot at having your driving privileges restored.

-In Illinois, your driver’s license can be suspended or revoked by the Illinois Secretary of State for any number of reasons, such as not paying your traffic tickets, acquiring an inordinate number of traffic violations, failing to pay child support, DUIs, as well as much more.
+In Illinois, your driver’s license can be suspended or revoked by the Illinois Secretary of State for any number of reasons, such as DUIs, as well as much more.
 Suspensions and revocations both indicate that you have lost your driving privileges.
 However, the difference is, suspensions typically have an end date, while having your license revoked means that you have lost your privileges and must have a hearing to have that license reinstated.

 The Illinois Secretary of State’s Office has undertaken a variety of modifications in the last 25 years as a result of the increased emphasis on DUI regulations.
 Consequently, there has been a growing number of cases of suspensions and revocations of driver’s licenses in IL.
 Public view towards alcohol and drug related driving offenses have also drastically changed, which has led to more stringent regulations and policies of the Secretary of State’s Office.